 1- Make the tamari-ginger sauce: add the sunflower oil and ginger to a saucepan on medium heat (both ingredients must be added when the pan is still cold).
 Once it starts to bubble, remove from the heat, and let it cool for 15 minutes.
 Transfer to a squeeze bottle (use a funnel if needed).
 Add the tamari sauce and shake.

-Prepare the tartare fresh ingredients
+Prepare the fresh ingredients

-3- In a large mixing bowl combine the salmon, chives, sauces and salt flakes.
+3- In a large mixing bowl combine the diced salmon, chives, sauces and salt flakes.
 My preference is to put more miso sauce than tamari, but this is completely up to you!
 Start adding the sauces progressively and tasting the salmon, until you reach the flavour you like.
 Please note there should be quite a lot of sauces leftover.
 Don't use the entire amount!

 Plate the tartare